 Account Balance Refunds and Transfers:

 If you would like to request an account refund, please complete the Refund Request Form.
-Balances left on a student’s account at the end of the school year will carry over to the next school year unless a parent/guardian requests a refund of that balance by May 31st of the current school year.
+Balances left on a student’s account at the end of the school year will carry over to the next school year unless a parent/guardian requests a refund of that balance.
 After verification by the Child Nutrition Central Office, a refund check will be processed and mailed to the address on the refund request form.
 Please allow 4-6 weeks to receive your refund check.

 Mail to: Jenks Public Schools Child Nutrition Department, 205 E. B Street, Jenks, OK, 74037.

 If a parent requests a refund form be mailed to them and the form is not returned, the balance on that account will be used as a donation to the Child Nutrition Department.
 If a student withdraws from Jenks Schools and a refund request is not submitted for the balance on the account, that money will be used as a donation to the Child Nutrition Department.